rails/rails/railties/doc/guides/creating_plugins/basics.markdown

 * test your plugins
 * work with init.rb, how to store model, views, controllers, helpers and even other plugins in your plugins
 * create documentation for your plugin.
+* write custom rake tasks in your plugin

 Create the basic app
 ---------------------